 Until Labrador Innu reserves were created in the early 2000s, the Innu were only eligible for income support services provided by the province of Newfoundland and Labrador (NL).
 After reserves were created, they became eligible for on-reserve supports from Canada.
 However, Canada asked NL to continue its program and be reimbursed for its costs on the Innu reserves by INAC.
 At the same time both governments recommitted to talks to have Innu take over the federal program.

-For a long time, the Innu have been aware that they have been underserved by income support services provided by NL.
-For several reasons, the Innu people have looked to their Band Councils to help with meeting their basic needs, even after the federal government began funding the Income Support program through NL.
-As a result, Innu leadership has sought to receive federal funds for the Income Support program directly from the federal government, as most other First Nations do, so that income support services can be delivered by an Innu Income Support program to their own residents.
+For a long time, the Innu were aware that they were underserved by income support services provided by NL.
+Language barriers and other reasons made it hard for Innu people to access the program.
+For several reasons, the Innu people often looked to their Band Councils to help with meeting their basic needs, even after the federal government began funding the Income Support program through NL.
+As a result, Innu leadership sought to receive federal funds for the Income Support program directly from the federal government, as most other First Nations do, so that income support services can be delivered by an Innu Income Support program to their own residents.

 Official transfer of Income Support program from Province of NL to the Innu Round Table Secretariat.
 Pictured: Federal Minister of Indigenous and Northern Affairs, Carolyn Bennett, Member of Parliament, Yvonne Jones along with Innu Round Table Secretariat Employees, Kylie Rose, Melinda Osmond, Bernice Penashue and Winnie Gregoire.
 April 4, 2016.

 On April 1st, 2016, by signing a funding agreement between the Innu Round Table Secretariat and INAC, the Innu took over delivery of Income Support services in the two communities.
-Although funding terms still require services to be aligned with provincial rates and conditions, all parties expect Innu services to be more effective and efficient than past ones.
+Initially, funding terms still required services to be fully aligned with provincial rates and conditions.
+Yet still, in its first four years, the program expanded significantly.
+It proved true that prior to Innu delivery, there were many Innu families not receiving Income Support to meet their basic needs even when they were eligible.
+Innu delivery proved far more effective and efficient, even under the same provincial rules.

-The new Innu Income Support program is but one part of supports for Innu families in need.
-IRT Secretariat staff work closely with First Nations staff as well as various federal and provincial departments, to offer full supports to Innu Families.
+The Innu Income Support program is but one part of support for Innu families in need.
+IRT Secretariat staff work closely with First Nations staff as well as various federal and provincial departments, to offer full support to Innu families.
 Any Innu family facing financial hardship is encouraged to contact IRT Income Support staff to ask about eligibility for financial assistance and related programs.